APWG/csv-export-with-date-range/README.md

 Within the eCX Modules (APWG fed and supported) there are both date discovered and date modified query parameters.
 Within Workgroups (APWG member created, fed and supported) there, at a minimum, will be date modified, with the potential for other date fields.
 Any date field will have a ranging option available for it.
 All possible eCX API query parameters are in the [eCX API Documentation](https://ecrimex.net/api) tab off the main menu, or on a menu tab within each Workgroups home area.

 The query parameter names for date modified are mod_date_start and mod_date_end.
-For date discovered the query parameter names are dd_date_start and dd_date_end, again all of these parameters take an integer epoch date value - ie `dd_date_start=1544211463` (converts to  Friday, December 7, 2018 11:37:43 AM GMT-08:00)
+For date dis1covered the query parameter names are dd_date_start and dd_date_end, again all of these parameters take an integer epoch date value - ie `dd_date_start=1544211463` (converts to  Friday, December 7, 2018 11:37:43 AM GMT-08:00)

+You can use the `dd_start_date` and/or `mod_start_date` to tell the eCX API to return you all entities between the start date and now.

 ### CSV Output: ###
-The eCX API supports CSV for the `/phish` eCX API endpoint when using the `container=csv` query parameter
+The eCX API natively supports CSV output for the `/phish` eCX API endpoint when using the `container=csv` query parameter

 ### Step 1: ###